Ibong Adarna (1941 film)

-Ibong Adarna is a 1941 Philippine fantasy adventure film written and directed by Vicente Salumbides under LVN Pictures with Manuel Conde as the technical supervisor.
-It is a film adaptation of the epic poem of the same name.
-The film was originally released in black and white and is the first Philippine film with a color sequence.
+Ibong Adarna is a 1941 Philippine fantasy adventure film written and directed by Vicente Salumbides, with Manuel Conde as the technical supervisor.
+A film adaptation of the epic poem of the same name, it stars Mila del Sol, Fred Cortes, Ester Magallona, Deanna Prieto, and Ben Rubio, with Angeles Gayoso providing the voice of the mythical bird.

+Produced and distributed by LVN Pictures for its 3rd founding anniversary, the film was originally released in black and white and is the first Philippine film with a color sequence.

 Synopsis

 King Fernando of Berbanya, suffering from a serious illness, tasks his sons to find the "Ibong Adarna".
 The king is advised that the bird's song could cure his affliction.
 Whoever is successful would be the next in line for the Berbanya throne.
 His eldest son Pedro head to Mount Tabor refusing to help a hungry old man he encounters along the way.
 He manages to find the bird at the summit but falls asleep by its song and gets petrified.
 Fernando's second eldest son Diego also had the same experience and likewise ends turning to stone.
 Juan, the youngest son, goes to the same mountain.
 Unlike his brothers he shared his food supply with the old man, catches the bird without turning to stone himself, and undoes the petrification of his siblings.

 Juan finds himself within a love triangle.
 While in his wedding, a woman with magical powers disrupts the ceremony.
 The woman, Princess Maria, who had helped Juan in the past, conjures an illusion to remind him of their previous relationship.